 Don’t hesitate to contact us today so we can tailor a plan specifically catered to your dog’s needs.
-We ensure your dog stays well balanced physically and emotionally.

 Why choose us

 At-home therapy sessions

 We value lifelong learning

 Dogs are our absolute passion

 How we can help

 We are committed to the health of your dog.
 Whether your dog has a muscle or joint issue, requires post-surgery rehabilitation, or you are after preventative and/or relaxation treatments, we are here for you and your dog.
 Dog massage, myotherapy and rehabilitation will give your pooch a new lease on life.